 Speaking about holes, if you're going to drill them manually, try to align as many holes on the same lines parallel with the edges of the PCB as possible.
 This will make it a lot easier and faster to drill them with a drill press, if it has a guide system (improvised or built-in).

 Theoretically, everything you can print in a 300dpi image can end up as a copper trace, pad or letter on your print.
 In practice, anything thinner than 2/300 inch (2 pixels in a 300dpi image, or 0.17 mm) can be problematic.
 Avoid using 1/300 inch lines or spacings for structures that are supposed to conduct electricity.

 1/300 inch lines may actually work if you keep them away from the edges of the PCB.
-As a general rule, either avoid putting any fine structures near the edges, or cut the PCB to a size slightly larger than required for the design (and saw off the redundant parts after the transfer).
-This is because it is harder to properly transfer the toner near the edges.
+It is harder to properly transfer the toner near the edges.
+Therefore as a general rule, either avoid putting any fine structures near the edges, or cut the PCB to a size slightly larger than required for the design, and saw off the redundant parts after the transfer.
 Fine edges may smear, and/or not stick.
 You can see this below in the photos of the test PCB I made, of which the design is shown at the right.